Insight

 CMS publishes final rule CMS 0057-F in January 2024

-Affected payers must comply with operational changes by January 1, 2026, and meet FHIR API implementation and reporting requirements by January 1, 2027.
+Affected payers must now maintain compliance with operational changes that took effect on January 1, 2026, while continuing to work toward the FHIR API implementation and reporting requirements due by January 1, 2027.
 To prepare, payers should focus on four key categories: data exchange between payers, enhanced patient data access, interoperability with in-network providers, and streamlined prior authorization processes.

 four key areas payers should focus on to prepare for upcoming regulatory changes